norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-The code uses the <footer> tag to define the footer area and includes a <p> tag to display the copyright and the name of the website.
+The code uses the <footer> tag to define the footer area, with a <p> tag displaying the copyright information and the website name.

 ## 6. **CSS for Basic Reset and Body Styles**